-The information included in this Current Report on Form 8-K under this heading "Material U.S. Federal Income Tax Considerations" and in Exhibit 99.1 hereto supersedes and replaces, in their entirety: (i) the disclosure under the heading "Material U.S. Federal Income Tax Considerations" in the prospectus dated June 11, 2014, which is part of the Registration Statement on Form S-3 (File No. 333-196473) of Armada Hoffler Properties, Inc. (the "Company"); (ii) and the disclosure under the heading "Material U.S. Federal Income Tax Considerations" in the prospectus dated June 11, 2015, which is part of Company's Registration Statement on Form S-3 (File No. 333-204063), as amended; and (iii) the disclosure under the heading "Supplemental U.S. Federal Income Tax Considerations" included in Item 8.01 of the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on November 4, 2015.
+The information included in this Current Report on Form 8-K under this heading "Material U.S. Federal Income Tax Considerations" and in Exhibit 99.1 hereto supersedes and replaces, in their entirety: (i) the disclosure under the heading "Material U.S. Federal Income Tax Considerations" in the prospectus dated June 11, 2014, which is part of the Registration Statement on Form S-3 (File No. 333-196473) of Armada Hoffler Properties, Inc. (the "Company"); (ii) the disclosure under the heading "Material U.S. Federal Income Tax Considerations" in the Company's Registration Statement on Form S-3 (File No. 333-204063), as amended; and (iii) the disclosure under the heading "Material U.S. Federal Income Tax Considerations" in the prospectus dated May 5, 2017, which is part of the Company's Registration Statement on Form S-3 (File No. 333-216795), as amended.